fichl/neural-amp-modeler/docs/source/tutorials/colab.rst

 .. image:: media/colab/1-click-train.png

-The Colab trainer uses NAM's fixed packed WaveNet configuration.
+The Colab trainer uses NAM's A2 configuration.
 There are a few options below that you can use to control the run.

 Here are the options explained: